tristonpalacios/react-omdb-instructions/part4.md

 Stop any project you currently have running; let's go back to the film application that you've started.
 You can run the app with `npm start`.

 You're almost finished!
 Now, You need to:
-- Show the details of each movie by getting this information from TMDB.
+- Replace info from `TMDB.js` with results from an api call to TMDB.
 - Refactor your React app to make it as clean as possible.

 ![](images/bladerunner.png)

-### Task 1: Adding the API call
+### Task 2: Adding the API call

-API calls in React are handled using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) provided by modern browsers.
+API calls in React are handled using whatever AJAX library you want; [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)(provided by modern browsers) or [Axios](https://github.com/axios/axios) are some of the most common.

+> Note: For official documentation on how to handle AJAX calls in react, [visit the docs](https://reactjs.org/docs/faq-ajax.html)

-You already have a function where you want the API call to go (`handleDetailsClick` - when a user clicks for details of a movie, you'll call the API to get those details), so your `fetch` task will work inside that function.
-You've set up the rest of your app correctly.
+You already have a function where you want the API call to go (`handleDetailsClick` - when a user clicks for details of a movie, you'll call the API to get those details), so your api call will work inside that function.
+You've set up the rest of your app to make this transition nice and smooth.

+We'll be using `Axios` for this section.
+TMDB also needs an API key, so we'll need to have a  `.env` file.
+To make both of these work, we'll have to install them.
+In your terminal, run `npm i dotenv axios` _(if using yarn, run `yarn add dotenv axios`)_.
+This will add these two packages as dependencies.

 #### Step 1: Set up the API key

 This step seems complicated, but it isn't!
 Just take it one step at a time.
-Because TMDB isn't a public API, you'll need to get an API key to add to your `fetch()` call; then, you'll want to make sure to keep the key in a safe spot.
+Because TMDB isn't a public API, you'll need to get an API key to add to your axios call; then, you'll want to make sure to keep the key in a safe spot.

 - To gain access to the TMDB API, you'll need to get an API key from [TMDB](https://www.themoviedb.org).
   - TMDB only gives API keys to users with accounts, so you'll have to sign up first (it's free).
 However, it will ask for your phone and address.
   - Then, request an API key on your profile page ([further instructions](https://developers.themoviedb.org/3/getting-started)).
   - Once you have your API key, you need to include it in your app.
 Since you **never want to store app secrets in your repository**, you'll use the [`dotenv`](https://github.com/motdotla/dotenv) package to keep the API key in a local file.

-- You'll need to install `dotenv`.
-  - Run `npm install dotenv` on the command line to add the dependency to your `package.json` file
   - Create a new file at the root of your project called `.env.local` (accept the system warning).
   - In your `.env.local` file, add the line `REACT_APP_TMDB_API_KEY=<Your TMDB API v3 KEY>`

 *Note: The `.env.local` file is in your `.gitignore` by default when you create an app with `create-react-app`, so now your secret will never leak into your repository.
 It's important to note that since this is a front-end application, the built JavaScript will contain the key, which means end-users will be able to see it.
-However, that's fine for this practice app, since you'll only be running it locally.*
+However, that's fine for this practice app, since you'll only be running it locally.
+Putting it in a `.env` file is to protect it when pushing up to Github*

 - Now you have an API key saved in `dotenv`.
 Now, point your application to it: add the following to the top of your `TMDB.js` file: